 Anthony Bowyer, Senior Program Manager, Caucasus and Central Asia

-Anthony C. Bowyer has more than 16 years of experience in designing and managing election assistance, civil society, civic education and political party development programs in the former Soviet Union, the Southern Caucasus and Central Asia.
-He has worked extensively with political leaders, election officials, members of parliament, political party and civil society representatives, academics and students.
+Anthony C. Bowyer has more than 22 years of experience in designing and managing election assistance, civil society, civic education and political party development programs in the south Caucasus and Central Asia with the International Foundation for Electoral Systems (IFES).
+He has worked extensively with political leaders, election officials, members of parliament, political party and civil society organizations, academics and students.

-Bowyer holds a BA in Russian Area Studies from the University of Minnesota, an MA in International Relations from the University of Miami and an honorary degree from The Engineering Academy of the Republic of Tajikistan.
-He is fluent in Russian and a student of Tajik and Kazakh.
+Bowyer holds a B.A. in Russian Area Studies from the University of Minnesota, an M.A. in International Security and Conflict from the University of Miami (FL), and an honorary degree from The Engineering Academy of the Republic of Tajikistan.
+He is fluent in Russian.